jchryssanthacopoulos/quantum_information/assignment_3/README.md

 4. `num_inner_dim`: Number of inner dimensions (i.e., number of columns of first matrix, rows of second matrix) (default = 10)
 5. `debug`: Flag indicating whether to run in debug mode, which prints the inputs and outputs to the screen (default = `False`)

-The Python notebook `src/exercise_1.ipynb` runs the program for different matrix sizes and methdos, performs fits, and plots the results.
+The Python notebook `src/exercise_1.ipynb` runs the program for different matrix sizes and methods, performs fits, and plots the results.

 ### Exercise 2